moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

-The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged by the client and the server; they allows the endpoints to establish the mutually supported version and agree on the initial configuration before any objects are exchanged.
+The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged by the client and the server; they allow the endpoints to establish the mutually supported version and agree on the initial configuration before any objects are exchanged.
 It is a sequence of key-value pairs called Setup parameters; the semantics and format of which can vary based on whether the client or server is